 A bachelor’s degree in political science can be applied to many different career paths, from positions in government and business to journalism, teaching, non-profit management and public policy analysis and advocacy.

-As with most liberal arts degrees, a BA in political science will not prepare a student for a specific job, but it will instill knowledge and a set of communication and analytical skills that are valued by employers.
-A BA in political science also provides a foundation for graduate study or advanced professional education in fields such as law, public administration and public policy.
+The career flexibility comes from the critical and strategic thinking skills that are developed in the major.
+As with most liberal arts degrees, a BA in political science will not prepare a student for a specific job, but it will instill knowledge and set of communication and analytical skills that are valued by employers.
+It also provides a foundation for graduate study or advanced professional education in fields such as law, public administration and public policy.

 The University’s Career Center is an important resource for students pursuing their career.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and help students connect with campus recruiters, among other services.

 All undergraduates can arrange for internships through the Career Center.
-In addition, a UT Dallas professor acts as lead faculty member for the Archer Fellows program, which allows students to spend a semester in Washington, D.C., completing an internship and taking classes.
-Archer is highly competitive and open to the entire UT System, but UT Dallas students routinely earn a disproportionate number of slots.
-Another political science faculty member directs the Center for the Study of Texas Politics and teaches honors classes that involve field trips to Austin to meet with top government officials.
+In addition, students have the opportunity to spend a semester in Washington, D.C., completing an internship and taking classes through the Bill Archer Fellowship Program.
+Archer is highly competitive and open to the entire UT System, but UT Dallas students routinely earn a substantial number of slots.
+Another political science faculty member directs the Center for the Study of Texas Politics and teaches honors classes that involve trips to Austin to meet with top government officials.

-The Pre-Law Advising and Resource Center at UT Dallas, which is directed by a political science faculty member, works with students interested in pursuing a legal career.
+The Pre-Law Advising and Resource Center at UT Dallas works with students interested in pursuing a legal career.
 Their guidance begins in the students’ early years at the University and continues through preparation for the Law School Admission Test (LSAT).
-Many pre-law students at UT Dallas are admitted to the nation’s top 10 law schools, and the majority earns admission to law school on their first try.
+Many pre-law students at UT Dallas are admitted to the nation’s top 10 law schools, and the majority earn admission to law school on their first attempt.

 EPPS is at the forefront of leadership, ethics and innovation in the public and nonprofit sectors.
 Our students and faculty look forward to new opportunities to study and address the complex and evolving issues of the future.